Minimum-CD/cd-manifesto/README.md

 -- Accelerate

-We believe that it requires a common language to move the conversation forward and to help each other improve the flow of delivery.
-While our contexts may be different, there are engineering practices that underpin everything we do.
-It is important that we agree on the definitions of these practices to help those starting the journey to understand the technical problems to solve that bring the expected organizational improvements.
+We believe that a minimal definition of continuous delivery (CD)  is required to improve the flow of delivery.
+While our contexts may be different, there are universal practices.
+By defining them we can:

+- Introduce new practitioners in a consistent way
+- Discuss engineering practices that comprise CD
+- Help each other improve current capabilities

+Only by implementing core practices do we begin to see the benefits of continuous delivery.

-The practices below should be considered the minimums, not "done".
+The practices below are the minimum, a starting point.
 Continuous improvement of the speed, quality, and safety of the delivery pipeline is the expected outcome.

 ## Continuous Delivery